nikitavoloboev/data/focusing/rules.md

 - Minimize distractions in text editor.
 - Comment over unclear code.
 Be as descriptive as necessary.

+## OSS

+- Only merge PRs that are of quality & within project scope.
+Includes code & [curated lists](https://github.com/learn-anything/curated-lists).
+- Give friendly explanation of why the change was rejected.

 ## Design

 - Minimize decision making done by users.
 Good design leads.